Timeline of the 2011 England riots: Political and legal response

-Prime Minister David Cameron returned early from his Italian holiday and chaired an emergency meeting of COBR, following the third night of violence.
+Prime Minister David Cameron returned early from his Italian summer holiday and chaired an emergency meeting of COBR, following the third night of violence.
 In a statement at 11:00, Cameron announced that 16,000 police officers would be deployed in London, with all police leave cancelled.
 He announced that Parliament would be recalled on 11 August to debate the situation.
 Over 525 people had been arrested since the start of the disruption, and the Metropolitan Police have announced their intention to use baton rounds against rioters if necessary.
 East Ham's Labour MP Stephen Timms and Newham's Mayor Robin Wales praised police for their efforts that day.

 Police

 Officers from the Thames Valley, Essex, Kent, City of London, Norfolk, North Yorkshire, Hertfordshire, Bedfordshire, Surrey and Sussex police constabularies sent officers to help tackle the London riots.

 Arrests

 By 9 August 2011 563 arrests had been made in London since the start of the disruption, and 100 arrests made in Birmingham.

 A 16-year-old boy was charged with breach of the peace in connection with a message inciting rioting in Scotland on a social networking site.
 The boy was detained on the south side of Glasgow about 12.40 over the Facebook page entitled "Let's Start a Riot in Glasgow", which was related to a similar site called "Glasgow Riot FRIDAY 12TH".
 Both the sites were shuttered.